-• A Local certificate for the VPN client on Windows XP.
+A Local certificate for the TheGreenBow VPN client.

-The Personal certificate request created on the XP PC is signed by the shared CA and is used to authenticate the Windows XP IPSec client.
+The Personal certificate request created on the TheGreenBow PC is signed by the shared CA and is used to authenticate the TheGreenBow IPSec client.

 It is strongly advised that the Local Certificates are generated through a PKI setup (e.g. the Windows Certificate Server that ships in Windows 200x Server) ensuring that private keys are not exposed on the network.
+The signing process could be performed by a trusted CA server such as Verisign or Thawte.
 This is outside the scope of this document however.

 Note that X-family does not currently support an automated certificate enrolment protocol.
-To demonstrate the techniques, this document will use the OpenSSL utility on a Linux platform with a self-signed certificate.